PilotSoul/Fun-projects/README.md

 # Fun-projects
-My small projects on Python
+Small projects on Python
-1. Coffee-machine is my first project with Hyperskill
+1. Coffee-machine is first project with Hyperskill
+2. Tic-tac-toe is a simple project